Jose Roy: Political career

 In the general election of 1961, Roy was elected as senator for the Fifth Congress.
 He was one of only two Nacionalista Party senatorial candidates who was elected.
 In the November 14, 1967 Senate election, Roy garnered the highest number of votes in his re-election bid for senator receiving over 51 percent of the votes and more than half a million votes over his nearest pursuer.
 He was the lone incumbent to defend his seat.
 The Nacionalista Party won seven of the eight possible senate seats.
-As senator, Roy was elected as the Majority Floor Leader and later that year President Pro-tempore of the Sixth Congress in 1966 and President Pro-tempore of the Seventh Congress and a member of the Commission on Appointments.
-As President Pro-tempore, Roy urged then President Ferdinand Marcos to reduce the power of various political warlords throughout the country by forcing them to disband their private armies and His efforts failed, however, and the Seventh Congress was eventually abolished when Marcos declared martial law in 1972.
+As senator, Roy was elected as the Majority Floor Leader and later that year President Pro-tempore of the Sixth Congress in 1966 and President Pro-tempore of the Seventh Congress.
+He was a member of the Commission on Appointments and chaired the Committee on Ways and Means, Committee on Rules and Foreign Relations Committee As President Pro-tempore, Roy urged then President Ferdinand Marcos to reduce the power of various political warlords throughout the country by forcing them to disband their private armies.
+His efforts failed, however, and the Seventh Congress was eventually abolished when Marcos declared martial law in 1972.